Punjab Mail: Myths and misconceptions

 Due to the paucity of research material, until recent years, most of the known history of this train was gathered through hearsay and anecdotal evidence.
 As a result, many sources cite that the Punjab Mail commenced services from 1 June 1912, as the Punjab Limited, operating between Ballard Pier and Peshawar.
 However, this is factually incorrect.

 The Punjab Limited was a postal special train that was started by the GIPR from 27 October 1927, to provide a fast postal service between Bombay, Delhi, Lahore and Peshawar.
 This was a special train that ran in conjunction with the English mail steamer at Bombay and operated alongside the regular Punjab Mail.
 This special train competed with the BB&CIR's P&O Express.
 Due to the success of the BB&CIR's P&O Express, which later became the Frontier Mail, the Punjab Limited was discontinued after a short period.
 The Punjab Mail was unrelated to the Punjab Limited.

 The Punjab Mail never operated from the Ballard Pier Mole station.
 On the GIP Railway, only the Imperial Indian Mail and the Punjab Limited operated from the Ballard Pier station.

 Coaches

-The 12137/12138 Punjab Mail presently has 1 AC 1st Class cum AC 2 tier coach, 1 AC 2 tier coach, 1 AC 2 cum AC 3 tier coach, 5 AC 3 tier coaches, 10 Sleeper Class coaches, 2 General Unreserved coaches, 1 Military Reserved coach & 1 Pantry car.
+The 12137/12138 Punjab Mail presently has 1 AC 1st Class cum AC 2 tier coach, 1 AC 2 tier coach, 1 AC 2 cum AC 3 tier coach, 5 AC 3 tier coaches, 10 Sleeper Class coaches, 2 General Unreserved coaches, 1 Military Reserved coach and 1 Pantry car.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 It also carries a Railway Mail coach thus earning it the title of "Mail" in its name.

 Service

-The 12137 Punjab Mail covers the distance of 1930 kilometres in 34 hours 00 mins (56.76 km/hr) & in 33 hours 55 mins as 12138 Punjab Mail (56.90 km/hr).
+The 12137 Punjab Mail covers the distance of 1930 kilometres in 34 hours 00 mins (56.76 km/h) and in 33 hours 55 mins as 12138 Punjab Mail (56.90 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.